vpanyushenko/bubbles/src/assets/markdown/changelog/index.md

 - Sidebar will no longer show undefined if there is no group
 - Text in TableCell can now be aligned left
 - Sidebar subtitle indenting when no back button is present
+- Make sure text is left aligned on select

 <br>